 Hosting without service

-Note: You are currently viewing documentation for Moodle 2.3.
-Up-to-date documentation for the latest stable version is available here: Hosting without service.
+Note: You are currently viewing documentation for Moodle 3.3.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Hosting without service.

 Your use of a web host will likely be made most enjoyable if your web host offers a current version php with the requisite extensions and access to php.ini.
 See Installing Moodle - Software with respect to php and mysql requirements.